jhoanTrujillo/CI_P1_Collabra/README.md

 Complementing Monserrat, we opted for Open Sans as a versatile sans-serif font.
 Open Sans offers excellent legibility across different devices and screen sizes, ensuring a seamless reading experience for our users.
 Its friendly curves and open letterforms add a touch of warmth and approachability to the overall design.
 The extensive font weights and styles available within the Open Sans family provide us with ample flexibility to emphasize important information and create visual contrast.

 ### Color Scheme & Accessibility
-For the Collabra website, a color scheme was carefully chosen to strike a balance between seriousness and playfulness, reflecting trust, positive metrics, and flexibility.
-The color gamma consists of the following key colors:
+For the Collabra website, we carefully curated a color scheme that strikes a balance between seriousness and playfulness, reflecting trust, positive metrics, and flexibility.
+The color gamma comprises the following key colors:

-Background: #262626
-Foreground: #fafafa
-Accent 1: #D6D0FB
-Accent 2: #9DE1C8
+- **Background**: `#262626`
+- **Foreground**: `#fafafa`
+- **Accent**: `#62d6ab`

-All colors in the Collabra color scheme have been carefully checked for contrast to ensure accessibility for all users.
+Every color in the Collabra color scheme has been meticulously checked for contrast, ensuring accessibility for all users.

-The choice of a dark background (#262626) provides a sense of stability and sophistication, while the light foreground color (#fafafa) ensures readability and contrast.
+The dark background (#262626) provides a sense of stability and sophistication, while the light foreground color (#fafafa) ensures optimal readability and contrast.

-Accent color #D6D0FB is employed to convey trust and reliability, serving as a prominent color for important elements throughout the website.
-This color choice fosters a professional and serious atmosphere.

-Additionally, accent color #9DE1C8 adds a touch of playfulness and flexibility to the color scheme.
-It injects a vibrant and refreshing feel, harmonizing with the overall design while reflecting positive metrics and adaptability.

-By considering accessibility and using contrast-checked colors, the Collabra website achieves both a visually appealing design and a user-friendly experience for all visitors.
+By prioritizing accessibility and employing contrast-checked colors, the Collabra website achieves both a visually appealing design and a user-friendly experience for all visitors.

 ### Imagery
 Some sites use for the images of this project are: